FioByr/hard_to_find_papers_project/README.md

 ### `modified_scripts`

-This folder contains the scripts that were modified/generated to extract the TD and the rank-orders of the TD tables through ASReview's Makita workflow generator.
+This folder contains the scripts that were modified/generated to extract the TD and the rank-order of the TD tables through ASReview's Makita workflow generator.

 ### `multiple_models_simulation`